 Lasting Power of Attorney

-A Lasting Power of Attorney is a document in which you appoint a person or people of your choosing to be your attorneys, so that they are able to make decisions on your behalf should you become unable to do so in the future.
+A Lasting Power of Attorney is a document in which you appoint a person or people of your choosing to be your attorneys, so that they are able to make decisions on your behalf, should you become unable to do so in the future.
 It is also possible to name replacement attorneys in case your first named attorneys are unable to act for any reason, for example, you could appoint your spouse to be your first named attorney and your children as replacements.

 It is possible to limit the authority you give your attorneys by inserting restrictions or conditions in the document.
 You can also offer your attorneys guidance in the Lasting Power of Attorney to assist them when making decisions on your behalf.

 In order to be effective the Lasting Power of Attorney must be prepared whilst you are still able to make decisions for yourself.
-However, once completed it will not come to end until you decide to revoke it, thereby giving you peace of mind that they will always be someone able to look after your affairs and make decisions on your behalf.
+However, once completed it will not come to end until you decide to revoke it, thereby giving you peace of mind that there will always be someone able to look after your affairs and make decisions on your behalf.

 There are two types of Lasting Power of Attorney available, a Lasting Power of Attorney for Property and Financial Affairs, which enables your attorneys to make decisions in relation to your finances and includes being able to sell your property and a Lasting Power of Attorney for Health and Welfare, which enables your attorneys to make decisions in relation to your personal welfare for example what medical treatment you receive.